 Electromyography (EMG) – used to evaluate and record the activation signal of muscles.

 Electronystagmography (ENG) – is used to evaluate vertigo, dizziness and equilibrium problems dues to central and vestibular disorders.

 Somasensory Evoked Potentials (SSEP) – assesses the pathways from the nerves in the arms or legs, through the spinal cord, to the brainstem and ultimately to the cerebral cortex.
 Indicated for use in Multiple Sclerosis, transverse myelitis, spinal cord injury, tethered cord, brain injury and stroke.

-Video Electroencephalography (VEEG) – utilizes audio and video recordings to confirm clinical diagnosis of epilepsy; document seizures that the patient is unaware of; evaluate response to therapy; or evaluate dizziness.
+Video Electroencephalography (VEEG) – utilizes audio and video recordings to confirm clinical diagnosis of epilepsy; document seizures that the patient is unaware of; evaluate response to therapy.

 Visual Evoked Potentials (VEP) – used extensively for assessing visual nerve pathways, and is especially useful in showing demyelinating changes in the optic nerve.
 Mainly used in patients with Multiple Sclerosis and suspected optic neuritis.

 |For More Information|